What the U.S. Presidential Election Teaches Us About Technology

 What we saw in the election was that the candidates were taking advantage of communication technologies to out-compete the news media who are notoriously slow at adapting to technology.

-Although business has been ahead of politics on this one, we can still learn a lesson from the political world’s use of technology.
-Considering this election was under the microscope and hooked up to a megaphone for the last year and a half, we’ve been able to observe the good and the bad that comes from taking advantage of or resisting this inevitable change of paradigm.
+Although business has been ahead of politics on this one, we can still learn a lesson from the use of technology in the latest U.S. presidential election.
+Considering this election was both under a microscope and hooked up to a megaphone for the last year and a half, we’ve been able to observe the good and the bad that accompanies this shifting paradigm.

 So whether Donald Trump’s win was welcome news or not—we can still go forward knowing that this election showed us that the sky is the limit.